5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 # How to create/modify a Layout-ID for AppleALC (Work in progress)

 ## Preface
-:warning: This is not finished (Chptrs.
-I to III are finished, though)
+:warning: This is not finished yet (Chapters I to III are finished, though)

 This is my attempt of providing an up-to-date and easy to follow guide for creating Layout-IDs for AppleALC to make audio work on a Hackintosh.
 It is aimed at users for whom the existing Layout-IDs either do not work so they're forced to create one from scratch or for users who wish to modify an existing Layout-ID for other reasons.
 Maybe the Layout-ID in use was created for the same Codec but a different system/mainboard and they want to change the routing, fix issues or add features.